BOOSTR: A Dataset for Accelerator Control Systems: Background Summary

 At beam injection, a perturbation of only a percent is enough to significantly decrease beam transfer efficiency and thereby reduce the beam flux ultimately available to the high-energy particle physics experiments run at the lab.
 Disturbances to the magnet current can occur due to ambient temperature changes, other nearby high-power pulsed radio-frequency systems, and electrical ground movement induced by power supplies of other particle accelerators at the complex.
-The current GMPS regulation involves a PID (Proportional-Integral-Derivative) control scheme (see Figure~\ref{fig:schematic} for schematic).
+The current GMPS regulation involves a proportional-integral-derivative (PID) control scheme (see Figure~\ref{fig:schematic} for schematic).
 The regulator calculates estimates for the minimum and maximum currents of the offset-sinusoidal magnetic field from the previous 15~Hz cycle.
 These values are then used to adjust the power supply program and decrease systemic error in the next cycle's current, such that it more closely matches the set point.
 Presently, the PID system achieves regulation errors corresponding to roughly 0.1\% of the set value.

 Although some 200,000 entries populate the device database of Fermilab's accelerator control system~\cite{acnet}, the 55 device value time series presented here in \textit{BOOSTR}~\cite{BOOSTR:final} were collected in accordance with suggestion by Fermilab accelerator subject matter experts (SMEs).
-These values exhibit correlations with GMPS power supply perturbations.
-The full data were collected during two separate periods: from June 3, 2019 to July 11, 2019 --- when the accelerator was shut down for regular maintenance --- and from December 3, 2019 to April 13, 2020 --- when the accelerator was shut down in response to the Covid-19 Pandemic.
+These values include PID controller settings and readings as well as values that exhibit correlations with GMPS power supply perturbations.
+The full data were collected during two separate periods: from 3 June 2019 to 11 July 2019---when the accelerator was shut down for regular maintenance---and from 3 December 2019 to 13 April 2020---when the accelerator was shut down in response to the COVID-19 pandemic.